Pragyat-Nikunj/TrackSwift/README.md

 6.  **Run the frontend development server:**
     ```bash
     npm run dev
+    # Or yarn dev, pnpm dev, depending on your package manager
     ```

     The frontend should be accessible at `http://localhost:3000` (or another port if specified).